Deacon John Moore

-Deacon John Moore (born June 23, 1941, New Orleans, Louisiana) better known as Deacon John, is a blues, rhythm and blues and rock and roll musician, singer, actor, and bandleader.
-John Moore was given the name "Deacon" by one of his band members.
-He did not like the name at first as he thought everyone would assume he was a gospel singer and never get gigs.
-However, based upon his early reputation, and at the urging of a music promoter, he decided to keep it as has been "Deacon John" ever since.
+John "Deacon John" Moore (born June 23, 1941) is a blues, rhythm and blues and rock and roll musician, singer, actor, and bandleader.
+Moore was given the name "Deacon" by one of his band members.

-Career
+Biography

 Moore grew up in New Orleans' 8th Ward.
 He plays guitar and is the brother of the Creole scholar Sybil Kein.
+He is a cradle Catholic.
+His daughter is the publisher Lisa C. Moore.

 He was active on the New Orleans R&B scene since his teens, and became a session man on many hit recordings of the late 1950s and the 1960s, including those by Allen Toussaint, Irma Thomas, Lee Dorsey, Ernie K-Doe, and others.

 His band The Ivories at New Orleans' Dew Drop Inn attracted an enthusiastic following, sometimes upstaging visiting national acts Moore was hired to open for.
 While highly regarded locally and by his fellow musicians, lack of hit records under his own name kept him from the national fame achieved by a number of his peers.

 In 2000 Moore was inducted into the Louisiana Blues Hall of Fame.

 He is featured in the documentary segment Going Back to New Orleans: The Deacon John Film and the concert CD, Deacon John's Jump Blues (2003).